-KEEP THIS PORTION FOR YOUR RECORDS

-DETACH AND RETURN THIS PORTION ONLY

-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-THE DIRECTORS RECOMMEND A VOTE "FOR" ITEMS 1 AND 2; AND "AGAINST" ITEMS 3 THROUGH 5.
-For All Withhold All For All Except Vote on Directors 1.
-To elect as Directors of Alaska Air Group, Inc., the nominees listed below.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: ALASKA1 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+ALASKA AIR GROUP, INC. THE DIRECTORS RECOMMEND A VOTE "FOR" ITEMS 1 AND 2; AND "AGAINST" ITEMS 3 THROUGH 5.
+For Withhold For All ΑII Except ΑII Vote on Directors To elect as Directors of Alaska Air Group, Inc., the nominees listed below.
 01) William S. Ayer 02) Phyllis J. Campbell 03) Mark R. Hamilton 04) R. Marc Langland 05) Dennis F. Madsen 06) Byron I. Mallott To withhold authority to vote, mark "For All Except" and write the nominee's number on the line below.
-Vote on Proposals For Against Abstain 2.
-Board Proposal to Approve the Alaska Air Group, Inc. 2008 Performance Incentive Plan 3.
-Stockholder Proposal to Amend Governance Documents Regarding Poison Pill 4.
-Stockholder Proposal to Adopt Cumulative Voting 5.
-Stockholder Proposal to Adopt Say on Executive Pay For address changes and/or comments please check this box and write them on the back where indicated

-Signature [PLEASE SIGN WITHIN BOX]
+For Against Abstain 2.
+Board Proposal to Approve the Alaska Air Group, Inc. 2008 Performance Incentive Plan П П Stockholder Proposal to Amend Governance Documents Regarding Poison Pill Stockholder Proposal to Adopt Cumulative Voting 4.
+5. Stockholder Proposal to Adopt Say on Executive Pay П For address changes and/or comments please check this box and write them on the back where indicated П Signature [PLEASE SIGN WITHIN BOX] Date The shares represented by this proxy when properly executed will be voted in the manner directed herein by the undersigned Stockholder(s).
+If no direction is made, this proxy will be voted FOR items 1 and 2 and AGAINST items 3 through 5.
+If any other matters properly come before the meeting, or if cumulative voting is required, the person named in this proxy will vote in their discretion.

-X] Date
+Date